Christmas Traditions in Germany - Saint Nicholas Day

 It took about 200 years until the Christchild was adopted by Catholic families in southern Germany and Austria.
 At the same time the Christchild was more and more replaced by the Weihnachtsmann

 (Father Christmas) in the Protestant regions of Germany.

 Anyway, back to St. Nikolaus who often visited children at home.
 We kids were always a little worried what he would tell us from his golden book.
-Mysteriously, Nikolaus had a list of our bad behaviour throughout the year in this book.
+Mysteriously, Nikolaus had listed our bad behaviour throughout the year in this book.
 How could he know?

-Saint Nicholas visiting children at home in 1960
+Saint Nicholas wearing a bishop's robe visiting children at home in 1960

 That's me and my brother in the picture, and this was towards the end of Saint Nicholas' visit, we got a bag with sweets, nuts and fruits, at last.
 My brother still looks a bit guilty, but he got his bag as well :).

 In Germany, Nikolaus was originally wearing a bishop's robe and he was a different figure than the Weihnachtsmann (literally translated Christmas man).
 However, these days Nikolaus and Santa Claus seem to be mingled.